Completed projects

 - Coordination: Dr. Jörn Thielmann

-- Promotion: Bayerische Akademie der Wissenschaften (Bavarian Academy of Sciences and Humanities)
+- Funding: Bayerische Akademie der Wissenschaften (Bavarian Academy of Sciences and Humanities)

 - Duration: 2015 – 2018

-- Staff member: Dr. Mahmoud Jaraba, Alexander Braig M.A., Julia Krekel, Fabian Schmidmeier
+- Staff members: Dr. Mahmoud Jaraba, Alexander Braig M.A., Julia Krekel, Fabian Schmidmeier

 - Project-Homepage: Link